henryrossiter/CogNeuro/README.md

-# SleepEfficiency
+# CogNeuro

-A collection of scripts written for the UT Cognitive Neuroscience Lab
+A collection of software written for the UT Cognitive Neuroscience Lab